Ravi-Upadhyay/javascript-playground/objects/Properties/README.md

 # Properties:

-//TODO: Proper description of properties
+Property is a `name-value` pair which is on `name-space` of an object.
+It is used to generally hold the value.
+Another thing which can be part of object is method.

 ## Index:

 - Description
-- Properties
-- Properties of Object
+- Properties of global Object

 ## Description: